Agape Trust Project Plan for Young Mothers

 The Agape Trust vision started in 2007.
 After 30 years of absence from the country of my birth I was called by the Lord to return to Poland, where together with my husband we joined the ministry of the Baptist Church in Elblag, in the north of Poland.

-We then moved into a small town called Paslek, 10 km away from the orphanage and during the course of the last 4 years we came into contact with all the children in that institution, 70 of them in total.
+We then moved into a small town called Paslek, 10 km away from the orphanage and during the course of the last 9 years we came into contact with the children in that institution.
 We have during this time been able to recognise which children need most help.
 The group that is most vulnerable are the girls that get pregnant and give birth to their babies soon after they turn 18 and have to move out of the orphanage and survive as best they can in society.

 Since they have spent all or most of their life in an orphanage they are usually not well prepared for the challenges outside of the institution.
 Many of the girls get into relationships with abusive boyfriends.
 When their world becomes dangerous for their babies the welfare authorities are very quick to place most of them in institutional orphanages.
 The children become the victims of a social system, which is not geared to protect their rights to a family and does not invest in better care solutions than an institutional life.